Panorama of the city of Olsztyn

 How to get to Olsztyn?
 Rent a car with Kaizen Rent!

-Kaizen Rent offers services car rental Olsztyn airport Meet&greet, as well as in many other major Polish cities – including Gdańsk (also at the airport), Białystok, Bydgoszcz, and even Kraków.
-Whether you're arriving by plane or already in town, you can quickly pick up a vehicle from one of our conveniently located branches or airports office.
+Kaizen Rent offers a convenient "Meet & Greet" service at the Olsztyn airport, as well as in other major cities like GdaƄsk, BiaƂystok, Bydgoszcz, and Kraków.
+Whether you're flying in or already in the city, you can quickly grab a car from one of their easy-to-find branches or airport offices.

 Booking a car is extremely easy and available in several ways: